dharmendra-singh-ch3/Hypothesis-Testing-Case-Study/README.md

 To determine the effectiveness of the reengineering effort, a data set comprised of pre- and post-reengineering periods was compiled.
 The information contains two measures of behavioral problems.
 A critical incident occurs when a resident goes AWOL (leaves the premises without permission), destroys property (e.g., punching a hole in a wall or throwing furniture through windows), is caught in possession of street drugs, or engages in assault against other residents or staff members.
 A teenager is temporarily removed from the facility when s/he is sent to jail or back to a psychiatric hospital

-#BUSINESS PROBLEM 3:
+#BUSINESS PROBLEM
 Determine what effect, if any, the reengineering effort had on the incidence behavioral problems and staff turnover. i.e To determine if the reengineering effort changed the critical incidence rate.
 Is there evidence that the critical incidence rate improved?

-DATA AVAILABLE:   Price_Quotes.csv
+DATA AVAILABLE:   Treatment_Facility.csv

 The data set contains 20 months of data; the first 13 months were prior to reengineering.
 The variables in the data include: